blackblock-rocks/fluxchat/README.md

     priority: 100

     # if this format requires a permission.
-    # permissions are in the format: "gchat.format.<format name>"
+    # permissions are in the format: "fluxchat.format.<format name>"
-    # for example: "gchat.format.everyone"
+    # for example: "fluxchat.format.everyone"
     check-permission: true

     # the actual format for the chat message